 To order the following manuals, you may use either the website or the phone numbers listed below.

 Service Manuals

-These comprehensive Service Manuals provide the information that students and professional technicians need in diagnosing/ troubleshooting, problem solving, maintaining, servicing, and repairing FCA US LLC vehicles.
-A complete working knowledge of the vehicle, system, and/or components is written in straightforward language with illustrations, diagrams, and charts.
+These comprehensive Service Manuals provide a complete working knowledge of the vehicle, system, and/or components and is written in straightforward language with illustrations, diagrams, and charts.

 Diagnostic Procedure Manuals